ApiLogicServer/API_Fiddle/readme.md

 }'
 ```

-We see the log of logic execution (note the **rule chaining**), and the system state at our breakpoint:
+We see the log of logic execution (note the **multi-table rule chaining**), and the system state at our breakpoint:

 ![API Logic Server Intro](https://apilogicserver.github.io/Docs/images/tutorial/patch-orderdetail.png)